testcontainers/testcontainers-go/examples/README.md

     - a Makefile to run the tests in a consistent manner
     - a tools.go file including the build tools (i.e. `gotestsum`) used to build/run the example.
 - a markdown file in the docs/examples directory including the snippets for both the creation of the container and a simple test.
+- a new Nav entry for the example in the docs site, adding it to the `mkdocs.yml` file located at the root directory of the project.

 ### Command line flags